Pre-K Printable Fun

 Torn Paper Bee Craft

-Make a torn paper bee craft.
 Tear up yellow and black paper, and use them to create stripes on your own torn paper bee craft.
-Don't forget to add a parchment paper wings, a stinger, and a head with google eyes, antennae, and mouth.
+Complete the picture with parchment paper wings, a stinger, and a head with googly eyes, antennae, and a mouth.

 Picture